Guiding Principles for Learning at The Lang School

-We value civility, self-reflection, growth-mindset, and community as central to the learning experience as our teachers lean into challenges, own their impact, and speak up and stand up for equity and social justice in order to model these core practices for learners.
+Civility, self-reflection, growth-mindset, and community are central to the learning experience.
+Our teachers lean into challenges, own their impact, speak up and stand up for equity and social justice to model these core practices.

 We center each student’s need for enrichment, acceleration and remediation in our robustly differentiated academic and social-emotional learning program so every student encounters a learning experience that fits.

 Our integrated curriculum develops in students a critical, speculative lens that provides for multiple points of inquiry, invites varied perspectives and brings values and ethics into focus.

 Our rigorous, classroom-based learning builds foundational skills and knowledge and integrates small group and 1:1 support to meet the unique needs of each of our our twice-exceptional learners.